• Home

 apron in a jar

-This is such a cute gift idea for someone that sews or wants to sew.
+This is such a cute gift idea for someone who sews or wants to sew.
 I know I’d love it if someone gave me the makings of a cute apron!
 This is Bee In My Bonnet’s 1 yard apron material with pattern.
 I wonder if an already sewn apron would fit inside a canning jar?
-Then you can attach a recipe of some sort on the outside.
-That would be a great cooks gift that you can give anytime gift!
+Then, you can attach a recipe of some sort on the outside.
+That would be a great cook’s gift that you can give any time gift!

 How about some cheery Christmas mason jars from Not2Crafty.
 Love these!